ChairImpSec/FIESTA/legacy/README.md

 > FIESTA was submitted as artifact to CHES2025.
 > To keep our changes since the initial artifact submission transparent, we have tagged the state initially submitted with `fiesta-initial`.
 > This applies to both repositories, [FIESTA](https://github.com/ChairImpSec/FIESTA) and [PROLEAD](https://github.com/ChairImpSec/PROLEAD).
-> An extended documentation for the initial state can be found in the legacy version of the [README.md](legacy/README.md).